 Many Paris restaurants will close on Easter Sunday and even on the following Monday - so why not combine sightseeing with a gourmet meal on these fun dinner cruises and tours:

 - Bateaux Parisiens Seine River Dinner Cruise - You'll enjoy a memorable evening as you float past the Eiffel Tower, Louvre, and Notre Dame aboard a luxury river cruise boat.
-Customize your experience on this popular gourmet dinner cruise by choosing departure time, number of courses, beverages, and more.
 Cruises with 8:30 departures offer Champagne and live music.
 Reserve now

 - Eiffel Tower Dinner, Cruise, & Champagne at Moulin Rouge Show - Combine three iconic Paris experiences when you enjoy a delicious dinner at the Eiffel Tower's "58 Tour Eiffel" Restaurant, and then cruise down the Seine River on a glass-enclosed boat past the Notre Dame Cathedral and other top attractions.
 When the cruise ends, you'll be driven up to the Montmartre neighborhood to the famous Moulin Rouge caberet, where you'll watch the fabulous "Feerie" show featuring 60 Cancan dancers while you sip Champagne.
 Reserve now